- Outstanding grip

 This comes from the deep, sharp, widely spaced, multi-directional lugs.
 Saucony says they are 6mm deep, but I found that number to include the whole outsole, the lugs themselves are just 4.35mm deep, which is still the deepest we’ve tested so far.

 It’s also touted as a 4mm drop shoe, I got 5.1mm on our measurements, but still, it’s flatter than some trail shoes and I like how that balances these shoes out on difficult terrain.

 It’s fun to run, it’s fun to forget about everything but going fast.
 I wish I could have gone 10 miles, but after about 2-3 miles my feet had had enough.

-They are built to go fast on technical gnarly trails.
-You don’t need the Peregrine 11 to coast along on breeze trails in your local town park, they are meant to go up and down varied terrain, and would even be a great off-trail option.
+They can go fast on technical gnarly trails.
+You don’t need the Peregrine 11 to coast along on breeze trails in your local town park, they do well in going up and down varied terrain, and would even be a great off-trail option.

 Adaptation period: a must